 Facial recognition technology

-We will continue to follow how communication and event organization will be handled in 2020.
-We are always excited to see arenas where world athletes come together and work together to communicate effectively despite linguistic, cultural, and practical differences.
-We can’t wait to see how it all comes together.
+We are always excited to see arenas where world athletes come together and work together to communicate effectively despite linguistic and cultural differences.